-4. Thirty two players ranked 1 to 32 are playing is a knockout tournament.
-Assume that in every match between any two players, the better ranked player wins the probability that ranked 1 and ranked 2 players are winner and runner up, respectively, is 16/31 b.
-1/2 c.
-17/31 d. none of these
+4. Thirty-two players ranked 1 to 32 are playing in a knockout tournament.

+Assume that in every match between any two players the better ranked player wins, the probability that ranked 1 and ranked 2 players are winner and runner up respectively is p, then the value of [2/p] is, where [.] represents the greatest integer function,